Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Which areas in Riviera Maya are gentrifying in 2026?

-As of early 2026, the top neighborhoods in Riviera Maya currently showing the clearest signs of gentrification are Luis Donaldo Colosio in Playa del Carmen, La Veleta in Tulum, and pockets of Region 15 near Tulum's main road where new boutique developments are replacing older structures.
+As of early 2026, the neighborhoods in Riviera Maya showing the clearest signs of gentrification are Luis Donaldo Colosio and pockets of Ejidal in Playa del Carmen, along with La Veleta and Region 15 in Tulum, where rapid turnover from local residential use to investor-oriented developments is reshaping the streetscape.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Riviera Maya.